graearea/graearea.github.io/mirror-mounts.md

 They still vibrate a little with your side screen, but much less than the original Eccles as they're attached to the metal frame of the window.
 See the video below.

 ## How much are they?
-The first 5 sets will be £60+£4, I'll make them, send them out, receive feedback, fix any problems and then they'll be **£80+£4 p+p**.
+The first 5 sets will be £60+£6, I'll make them, send them out, receive feedback, fix any problems, and then I'll be re-evaluating the price upwards.

 ## Are they any good?
 I've been running them for a few months now and have done >2000 miles and no problems. click the video: